Last updated on April 18th, 2025 at 12:21 pm

-Overview of Keywords in Abstracts
+Overview of The Number of Keywords in Abstracts

-Additionally, well-chosen keywords contribute to search engine optimization (SEO), helping the research gain traction among a wider academic audience.
+Moreover, Keywords in abstracts contribute to search engine optimization (SEO), helping the research gain traction among a wider academic audience.

-Understanding how many keywords in Abstract are ideal
+How many keywords in Abstract are ideal

 Determining the optimal number of keywords for an abstract is crucial.
 Most journals and publishers recommend using 3 to 5 keywords, which strike a balance between specificity and breadth.